ibexa/documentation-developer/docs/guide/file_management.md

 ### Internals

-Any `BinaryFile` returned by the public API is prefixed with the value of this setting, internally stored as `ezsettings.scope.io.url_prefix`.
+Any `BinaryFile` returned by the public PHP API is prefixed with the value of this setting, internally stored as `ezsettings.scope.io.url_prefix`.

 #### `io.url_prefix` dynamic container setting